tencent cloud

 3. Function Experience:

-Click the Enter Room button to enter the room.
+Click Enter Room to enter the room.

 cd quick-demo-vue2-js